 - Repetitive Name: This Mario is the first (and so far only) iteration to be known under this name in-universe, as all the others are usually left to Only One Name.

 - Adaptational Personality Change: As opposed to his cowardly and meek persona from the games, Luigi is far braver and the most eager to save Daisy.
-Funnily enough, he's arguably closer to Mario than the film's own incarnation of Mario.
+Funnily enough, he's closer to Mario than the film's own incarnation of Mario.

 - Composite Character: His personality is a mix between his original game counterpart and Mario's impulsiveness.